sloppyjuicy/cogniassist-docs/docs/Workflow.md

 Ultimately, slots let your bot to find the appropriate matching answers to your user’s intent and relevantly responds.

 Example, your bot would identify the statement as a #pay_bills intent with a @payment_type slot and a “credit card” value.
-From there, your bot can proceed with the credit card payment and then provides a relevant response to the user.
+From there, your bot can proceed with the credit card payment and then relevantly responds to the user.

 - To define the slot settings, click the **Slots** tab.
 It displays the screen as shown below.